Semi-local string comparison: algorithmic techniques and applications

 [3]{ \path[overlay] (p) ++(#3,0) -- ++(-#2,0) coordinate (q); \draw (p) ++(-0.5,0) -- (p) -- (q) -- ++(0.5,0); \path (p) coordinate(pp); \foreach \count in {#2,...,#3}{ \draw (pp) node[circle](#1\count){}; \path[overlay] (pp) ++(1,0) coordinate(pp);}} [2]{ \draw[green] (#1) to[out=-90,in=90,looseness=1.2] (#2);}

-\thref{th-monoids} gives us the basis for performing distance multiplication of simple (sub)unit-Monge matrices implicitly, by taking the density (sub)permutation matrices as input, and producing a density (sub)permutation matrix as output.
-It will be convenient to introduce special notation for implicit distance multiplication of this kind. \begin{definition} Let $P$ be a (sub)permutation matrix.
+\thref{th-monoid-umonge} gives us the basis for performing distance multiplication of simple (sub)unit-Monge matrices implicitly, by taking the density (sub)permutation matrices as input, and producing a density (sub)permutation matrix as output.
+It will be convenient to introduce special notation for such implicit distance matrix (and also matrix-vector) multiplication. \begin{definition} Let $P$ be a (sub)permutation matrix.
 Let $b$, $c$ be vectors.
-The \emph{implicit matrix-vector distance product} $P \boxdot b = c$ is defined by $P^\Sigma \odot b = c$. \end{definition} \begin{definition} Let $P_A$, $P_B$, $P_C$ be (sub)permutation matrices.
-The \emph{implicit matrix distance product} $P_A \boxdot P_B = P_C$ is defined by $P_A^\Sigma \odot P_B^\Sigma = P_C^\Sigma$. \end{definition} The set of all permutation matrices over $\ang{0:n \mid 0:n}$ is therefore a monoid with respect to implicit distance multiplication $\boxdot$, with identity element $\Id$ and annihilator $\Id^R$.
+The \emph{implicit matrix-vector distance product} $P \boxdot b = c$ is defined by $P^\Sigma \odot b = c$.
+The \emph{implicit matrix-vector distance product} $b \boxdot P = c$ is defined analogously. \end{definition} \begin{definition} Let $P_A$, $P_B$, $P_C$ be (sub)permutation matrices.
+The \emph{implicit matrix distance product} $P_A \boxdot P_B = P_C$ is defined by $P_A^\Sigma \odot P_B^\Sigma = P_C^\Sigma$. \end{definition} The set of all permutation matrices over $\ang{0:n \mid 0:n}$ is therefore a monoid with respect to implicit distance multiplication $\boxdot$.
+This monoid has identity element $\Id$ and zero element $\Id^R$, and is isomorphic to the unit-Monge monoid.
+Note that, although defined on the set of all permutation matrices of size $n$, this monoid is substantially different from the symmetric group $\mathcal S_n$, defined by standard permutation composition (equivalently, by standard multiplication of permutation matrices).
+In particular, the implicit distance multiplication monoid has a zero element $\Id^R$, whereas $\mathcal S_n$, being a group, cannot have a zero.
+More generally, the implicit distance multiplication monoid has plenty of idempotent elements (defined by involutive permutations), whereas $\mathcal S_n$ has the only trivial idempotent $\Id$.
+However, both the implicit distance multiplication monoid and the symmetric group $\mathcal S_n$ still share the same identity element $\Id$. \begin{example} In \figref{f-mmult-example}, \sfigref{f-mmult-matrix} shows a triple of $6 \times 6$ permutation matrices $P_A$, $P_B$, $P_C$, such that $P_A \boxdot P_B = P_C$.
+Nonzeros are indicated by green circles. \end{example}